AlchemismCrypto/crypto-sniper-bot/README.md

 ## Description
 ![Alt Text](https://i.imgur.com/X5kaYcS.png)

-Alchemism is a fast and efficient cryptocurrency trading bot written in .NET Framework 4.5.
-It automates the process of buying and selling tokens on blockchain networks as soon as liquidity is added and trading is enabled.
+Alchemism is a fast and efficient cryptocurrency trading bot written in .NET Framework 4.8.
+It automates the process of buying and selling tokens on Solana and EVM (Arbitrum, Optimism, Avalanche) networks as soon as liquidity is added and trading is enabled.
 <br><br>
 The bot operates with lightning speed when connected to a reliable node, such as one from Quicknode, allowing for buy/sell transactions in under 5 seconds.
 <br><br>